 Directed by George Wilhelm Pabst, this Austrian German film follows a simple enough plot.
 It recounts the last ten days of Hitler’s life- from his birthday to his suicide.
 The plot, which is similar to a lot of movies made about Hitler, is in itself not unique.
 However, what sets this film apart is the role played by Albin Skoda.
 Skoda plays Hitler, making this 1955 film the first movie in post-WWII Germany to feature the character of Adolf Hitler.
 Der Letze Akt, as the film is also known, presents a terrifyingly realistic portrait of Hitler’s last few days and, in the process, becomes the first film in a long chain of films that would express fascination with the dictator’s life.

 Read More: Best Time Loop Movies of All Time

 2. The Great Dictator (1940)

 Movies about Hitler aren’t usually supposed to be funny, but trust Charlie Chaplin to take up the task.
-In a scathing satire which is perhaps Chaplin’s best work, he criticizes fascism, characters of both Hitler and Mussolini and the persecution of Jews.
+In a scathing satire which is perhaps Chaplin’s best work, he criticizes fascism, characters of both Hitler and Mussolini, and the persecution of Jews.
 This is Chaplin’s first major sound film contrary to his previous silent movies.
-Chaplin’s portrayal of the Jewish barber persecuted by Adenoid Hynkel (Adolf Hitler) is powerful and reverberates in his last speech when the barber who is ironically Hynkel’s lookalike gets up on the podium to make a speech.
-The speech is satirized by Chaplin and contrary to Hitler’s divisive polarizing speeches, Chaplin calls for democracy, unity and brotherhood.
+Chaplin’s portrayal of the Jewish barber persecuted by Adenoid Hynkel (Adolf Hitler) is powerful and reverberates in his last speech when the barber, who is ironically Hynkel’s lookalike, gets up on the podium to make a speech.
+The speech is satirized by Chaplin, and contrary to Hitler’s divisive and polarizing speeches, Chaplin calls for democracy, unity and brotherhood.
 The Great Dictator serves as a valuable example of satire and remains one of the most daring takes on Hitler.